 - Sous vide lamb chops: Rub the mixture into the lamb chops and place them in a zip-top bag.
 Make sure to arrange them in a single layer.

-- Place the bag in the sous vide water bath and cook for about 2 hours.
+- Leave the bag in the sous vide water bath and cook for about 2 hours.

 - Once the timer goes off, remove the bag from the water bath.
-Chill the lamb in the fridge for 10-30 minutes and then cook them immediately or store them in the fridge for 3-4 days.
+Chill the lamb in the fridge for about 10 minutes and then cook them immediately or store them in the fridge for 3-4 days.

 - Remove the lamb from the bag and wipe off any extra moisture with paper towels.